Near-close near-front rounded vowel

+implies too weak a rounding in some cases (specifically in the case of the vowels that are described as tense in Germanic languages, which are typically transcribed with [øː]), which would have to be specified as [ʏ̹].
 In most languages, the rounded vowel is pronounced with compressed lips (in an exolabial manner).
 However, in a few cases, the lips are protruded (in an endolabial manner), such as in Swedish, which contrasts the two types of rounding.